Badminton House: History

 The Dukes of Beaufort acquired the property in the late 17th century, when the family moved from Raglan Castle, Monmouthshire, which had been ruined in the Civil War.
 The third duke adapted Sir Thomas Somerset's house by incorporating his several gabled ranges around the courtyard and extending the old house eastwards to provide a new set of domestic apartments.
-He raised a grand Jonesian centrepiece on the north front.
+He had a grand Jonesian centrepiece raised on the north front.
 The two-bay flanking elevations were five storeys high, reduced to three storeys in 1713.
 Their domed crowning pavilions are by James Gibbs.

 For the fourth duke, who succeeded his brother in 1745, the architect William Kent renovated and extended the house in the Palladian style, but many earlier elements remain.
-The duke was instrumental in bringing the Italian artist Canaletto to England: Canaletto's two views of Badminton remain in the house.
+The duke was instrumental in bringing the Venetian artist Canaletto to England: Canaletto's two views of Badminton remain in the house.

 Connections

 Whether or not the sport of badminton was re-introduced from British India or was invented during the hard winter of 1863 by the children of the eighth duke in the Great Hall (where the featherweight shuttlecock would not mar the life-size portraits of horses by John Wootton, as the tradition of the house has it), it was popularised at the house, hence the sport's name.

 Queen Mary stayed at Badminton House for much of World War II.
-Her staff occupied most of the building, to the Duke and Duchess of Beaufort's inconvenience.
+Her staff occupied most of the building, to the inconvenience of the Duke and Duchess of Beaufort.
 Afterward, when the Duchess of Beaufort, who was Queen Mary's niece, was asked in which part of the great house the Queen had resided, she responded "She lived in all of it."

 In the later 20th century, Badminton House became best known for the annual Badminton Horse Trials held there since 1949.
 Badminton House has also been strongly associated with fox hunting.
 Successive Dukes of Beaufort have been masters of the Beaufort Hunt, one of the two most famous hunts in the United Kingdom alongside the Quorn Hunt.

 Weddings and parties can be booked at Badminton House.
 Occasionally, houses and cottage on the estate can be rented.
-The estate was the location for some scenes of the films The Remains of the Day, 28 Days Later and Pearl Harbor.
+The estate was the location for some scenes of the films The Remains of the Day, 28 Days Later and Pearl Harbor, and of the Netflix series Bridgerton, Queen Charlotte: A Bridgerton Story and The Gentlemen.